seeingtreesintheforest/Compressed-Rule-Ensembles/README.md

 However smaller values of kmax lead to smaller model sizes, due to the increased compression.

- Interesting further work goes towards multi-objective optimization and choosing values of kmax that are optimal for accuracy, model size and stability jointly.
+ Interesting further work goes towards multi-objective optimization and choosing values of kmax that are optimal compromises for accuracy, model size and stability jointly.

 # Influence of Ensemble compression
 In this experiment compare CRE-I with the same model, but without ensemble compression (k set to the number of unique splitpoints for each covariate).